The Heartbeat Cycle

 1. Wake — The engine triggers the agent at the configured interval.

-5. Reporting — Results of actions are posted back to the relevant chat channels or task comments.
+5. Reporting — Results are posted to the team chat or the relevant task thread.

 6. Sleep — The agent goes idle until the next heartbeat.